RCS Haven E-Bulletin – May 2019

 RCS Haven is welcoming anyone who is interested in studying Russian language, literature and culture.
 We have English and Russian language lessons.
-There are a library, Art studio for children and Web-design Studio.
+There are a library, Art studio for children and Science club.

 Also, the Centre provides consultations in law, finance and other aspects of work and business in Russia and Britain.

 On the 25th of May, the Russian School at RCS Haven are organising an annual picnic with active outdoor games for pupils and their parents in Pollok Country Park at 11am near the playground at the Burrell Collection.